Loop space homology of a small category: Examples: -resolutions for some -local compact groups

 We now give some consequences of Lemmas \ref{H_*(C_T)-sp.seq.} and \ref{fin<=>fin}.
 The first example can also be carried out using the Serre spectral sequence for the path-loop fibration of $B\Gamma\pcom$, but the argument given here is slightly easier, and it illustrates nicely how the action of $\Gamma/T$ on the spectral sequence of Lemma \ref{H_*(C_T)-sp.seq.} can be exploited.
+Note that the space $\Omega(B\Gamma\pcom)$ considered in the lemma is not a $p$-compact group, since it has unbounded homology.